kangashley/backtrack/README.md

 - What kind of decisions are made with data?
 How do those decisions shape a Spotify user's experience?

 ## Features
-- Server: Node.js 10 with Express 4, Spotify Web API via [Node.js wrapper](https://github.com/thelinmichael/spotify-web-api-node) and [Client Credentials App Authorization Flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#client-credentials-flow)
+- Server: Node.js 10.14.1 with Express 4.16.4, Spotify Web API via [Node.js wrapper](https://github.com/thelinmichael/spotify-web-api-node) 4.0.0 and [Client Credentials App Authorization Flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#client-credentials-flow)
 - Data: JSON from Spotify Web API [Get Several Tracks](https://developer.spotify.com/documentation/web-api/reference/tracks/get-several-tracks/) and [Get Audio Features for a Track](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/) endpoints
-- Client: HTML, CSS, JavaScript with jQuery and p5.js libraries, Google Fonts
+- Client: HTML, CSS, JavaScript with jQuery 3.3.1, Google Fonts
-- Visualization:
+- Visualization: p5.js * library
 > **Danceability** describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
 A value of 0.0 is least danceable and
 1.0 is most danceable. **Energy** is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
 Typically, energetic tracks feel fast, loud, and noisy.
 For example, death metal has high energy, while a Bach prelude scores low on the scale.
 Perceptual features contributing to this attribute include dynamic range, perceived loudness, timbre, onset rate, and general entropy. **Valence** is a measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).